Peter Marx (lawyer)

-Peter Marx is an American lawyer and business executive.
-He is known for coining the term "Information law".
-Marx is currently the President of the Wellesley Public Media Corporation Board of Directors.
-He is also the former host of the public television show Business Insight.
+Peter Marx is an American lawyer and business executive renowned for coining the term "Information law".
+Currently, he serves as the President of the Wellesley Public Media Corporation Board of Directors.
+Marx is also the former host of the public television show Business Insight.

 Education

 Peter Marx received a BA, MBA, and JD from Cornell University.

 Career

-Between 1968 and 1971 Peter Marx was a staff attorney with the U.S. Securities and Exchange Commission.
-In the early 1980s, Marx served as the vice president and general counsel of Chase Econometrics/Interactive Data Corporation.
-During this time, Marx chaired several legal technology forums that focused on the future of law in technology and intellectual property, including the New England Computer Law Forum.
+Between 1968 and 1971, Peter Marx held the position of staff attorney with the U.S. Securities and Exchange Commission.
+In the early 1980s, Marx assumed the roles vice president and general counsel of Chase Econometrics/Interactive Data Corporation.
+During his tenure, Marx chaired numerous legal technology forums that focused on the future of law in technology and intellectual property, including the New England Computer Law Forum.

-He was then a partner at the Goulston & Storrs law firm in Boston where he became an expert in the developing application of the law to computer technology companies.
-During the 1980s, Marx advocated for companies and clients to better understand their rights in order to pursue potential market opportunities as the laws evolved around the industry; and for government to adapt.
-He then became general counsel to the five-hundred member firm group the Information Industry Association, and served as chairman of the New England Corporate Counsel Association (an industry group for northeastern in-house counsel that he cofounded).
+He later became a partner at the Goulston & Storrs law firm in Boston, where he specialized in the emerging field of applying law to technology companies.
+Throughout the 1980s, Marx advocated for companies and clients to understand their rights better in order to seize potential market opportunities as industry laws evolved, and urged governments to adapt accordingly.
+Subsequently, he assumed the role of general counsel to the Information Industry Association, a five-hundred member firm group, and served as chairman of the New England Corporate Counsel Association (an industry group for northeastern in-house counsel that he cofounded).
 Beginning in 1987, Marx was the chairman of The Marx Group, a law and consulting firm, which provided part-time counsel and legal help for technology companies unable to retain full-time in-house legal help.